Skip to content

 With all the rage about recovery and wellness these days, everyone is talking about their use of cold plunges and saunas.

-Taking a cold plunge employs the use of cold, while sauna uses heat.
+Taking a cold plunge employs the use of cold, while a sauna uses heat.
 Both are forms of therapy that can be used to help recover after workouts as well as a means to achieving optimum wellness.
 During a cold plunge, your blood vessels constrict, which slows down blood flow and leads to a reduction in inflammation and muscle pain.

 Sauna sessions do the opposite and enhance blood flow, contributing to pain reduction, muscle repair, detoxification, and accelerated healing.
 From some of the benefits we have listed, you can see that both are great options for post-workout recovery and improving your overall health.